Everest Base Camp Trek - 14 Days

 • The majority of lodging options on the Everest trekking trails are teahouses and lodges.
 Basic rooms with wooden beds, mattresses, and blankets are shared by twins or triplets.
 While lower villages frequently provide hot showers, electricity, and Wi-Fi, higher-altitude lodges may have shared restrooms, bucket showers, and limited heating.
 If trekkers want to upgrade the luxury accommodation during the travel with an additional cost we will arrange it.

-• Mount Glory Treks offers the EBc Trek package, ranging from USD 1210 - USD 1490 based on the number of trekkers in a group for a 14-day all-inclusive package.
-But the price can change as on the services.
+• Mount Glory Treks offers the EBC Trek package, ranging from USD 1210 to USD 1490 based on the number of trekkers in a group for a 14-day all-inclusive package.
+But the price can change depending on the services.

 • Yes, travel insurance is strongly recommended for the Everest Base Camp Trek Package.
 High-altitude hiking, medical emergencies, and helicopter evacuation in the event of illness or injury should all be covered.
 Insurance is crucial for safety in isolated Himalayan areas and offers peace of mind.